Mordecai: Genealogy

 The Targum Sheni gives his genealogy in more detail, as follows: (Note: Textual variants indicated in appendices) "Mordecai, son of Jair, son of Shimei, son of Shemida, (Note: Shamyadah) son of Ba'anah, son of Elah, son of Micah, son of Mephibosheth, son of Jonathan, son of Saul, son of Kish, son of Abiel, son of Zeror, son of Bechorath, son of Aphiah, (Note: Aphrach) son of Shecharim, (Note: Shacharit) son of Uzziah, son of Sason, (Note: Shishak) son of Michael, son of Eliel, son of Amihud, son of Shephatiah, son of Penuel, (Note: Petuel) son of Petah, (Note: Piton) son of Melokh, son of Yerubaal, (Note: Yekhobaal) son of Yeruham, son of Hananiah, son of Zabdi, son of Elpa'al, son of Shimri, son of Zebadiah, son of Rimoth, (Note: Merimoth) son of Khashum, (Note: Khoshim) son of Shekhorah, son of Gazza, son of 'Uzza, son of Gera, son of Bela, son of Benjamin, son of Jacob the firstborn, whose name is called Israel."
 The same genealogy is inscribed on a massive metal tablet in the Tomb of Esther and Mordechai (pictured).

 This traditional genealogy implicates Kish as the name of an ancient ancestor and not simply Mordecai's great-grandfather, meaning that Esther 2:5—6 was interpreted as Mordecai being the one who was exiled to Babylon.
 The chronological inconsistencies of this assumption are detailed above.

 Prophet status

 The Talmud lists Esther as a prophet.
 Some talmudic scholars such as Nachman b.
-Yaakov have suggested that Mordecai is the Biblical prophet Malachi, but this argument is rejected by consensus and certain interpretations of the Talmud.
+Yaakov have suggested that Mordecai is the Biblical prophet Malachi, but this argument is rejected by other scholars in the Talmud.

 Mordecai's genealogy in the second chapter of the Book of Esther is given as a descendant of a Benjaminite named Kish.
 As "Kish" was also the name of the father of King Saul, another Benjaminite, the Talmud accords Mordecai the status of a descendant of the first King of Israel.